kreslotim/Wall-SLAM/README.md

 ### Problems and Risks

-One of the main issue we ran into, is the instability of the connection.
+One of the main issues we ran into, is the instability of the connection.
 In early stage of the project, we had to manually connected to Wifi, due to frequent reboot of the esp, our OS refused to directly reconnect leading to wait a few minute for between every try.
 The solution we found was to force the reconnection by using a python library.

 ### 4. Simulation